Cyperus-aucheri/.github/profile/README.md

 <img src="https://i.redd.it/j8pbhmaekz6d1.png" width=50% height=50%>

 ## Alfie
-[Ice](https://github.com/5upern1ce) is a jack of all trades, master of some!
+[Ice (Alfie]))(https://github.com/5upern1ce) is a jack of all trades, master of some!
 With a rich knowledge of hardware and a love for old computer systems, he comes off as a nerd often!
 His obsession with Nintendo might be a little unhealthy... but whatever!

 *A Sword Wields No Strength Unless The Hand That Holds It Has Courage.* - The hero's shade, Zelda: Twilight Princess